ecofriendly homestead

 Last summer, I embarked on an ambitious journey: to cultivate a diverse collection of 100 winter squashes.
 My reason was simple – to savor their unique flavors throughout the colder months.

-This quest opened my eyes to the incredible variety of squashes, from their myriad of sizes and colors to their distinctive flavors and textures.
+This quest opened my eyes to the incredible variety of squash types, from their myriad of sizes and colors to their distinctive flavors and textures.
 The range of diversity means it’s almost impossible to tire of the presence of squash in dinners multiple times a week.

-As a seasoned grower, I've come to realize that these squashes are not merely a source of food - they embody the principles of regenerative gardening, and contribute to the land’s health and biodiversity.
+As a seasoned grower, I've come to realize that squashes embody the principles of regenerative gardening, and contribute to the land’s health and biodiversity.
 With the regenerative gardening practices detailed in my previous guide on how to grow squash, I've cultivated these varieties with sustainability in mind.

-This guide aims to share an extensive database of squash varieties.
+This guide aims to share an extensive database of different types of squash.
 Here, you'll discover squashes that cater to every taste and garden need, detailed by their unique features – whether it’s their color, unique size or shape, or climate resilience.

 chart of squash family, genus, and species